hasaanmalik15/Python-Chessgame-Project/readme.md

 ## Intro

-This coursework takes inspiration from chess, although it has significant differences with the standard [chess game](https://en.wikipedia.org/wiki/Chess).
+This project takes inspiration from chess, although it has significant differences with the standard [chess game](https://en.wikipedia.org/wiki/Chess).
 To reduce your workload, only the **bishop and king** pieces will be involved in play.
 The game will be played between **Black** and **White**, as usual.
 However, the board size will be `S x S`, where `S`  is a number between `3` and `26`, instead of the usual `8 x 8`.
 (We only set the limit `26`  to avoid visualisation/printing problems for large boards and denotation.)
 Also, rather unusually, each side (Black or White) may play with any number of bishops in any positions, as long as they fit the board.
 E.g., there can be 5 black bishops on the board in a play.
 But, **each side has exactly one king**, as usual in chess.

 White starts the game, after which Black and White alternate by moving one of own pieces according to the usual chess rules, that are: